pqnelson/mizar-playground/README.md

 from group theory in Mizar.
 A log is kept in `alex.plan` from earliest entries to more recent ones.

+To make a PDF of the literate proof, simply run `make doc` or `make`.
+To extract the Mizar code and vocabulary file, run `make extract_code`.

 # Mizar References

 - Wiedijk, [Writing a Mizar Article in 9 Easy Steps](http://www.mizar.org/project/mizman.pdf)